roseannenguyen/09-ReadMe-Generator/utils/READMEExample.md

  | Roseanne Nguyen | [roseannenguyen](https://github.com/roseannenguyen)|

   ## Test:
-  NPM INIT and Inquirer were installed.
+  npm inquirer and init were installed.

   ## Questions:
  If you have any questions about the prohect, please feel free to email: roseannenguyen@protonmail.com

   We can also connect on Github at: [roseannenguyen](https://github.com/roseannenguyen)